 Working Capital Revolver Loan - Effective January 17, 2017, LSB and certain of its subsidiaries entered into the Third Amended and Restated Loan and Security Agreement (the "Working Capital Revolver Loan Amendment"), which amends and restates the existing working capital revolver (as so amended and restated, the "Working Capital Revolver Loan").
 Pursuant to the terms of the Working Capital Revolver Loan, borrowers may borrow on a revolving basis up to \$50 million.
 Obligations under the Working Capital Revolver Loan are secured by a first-priority security interest in substantially all of the borrower's current assets, including accounts receivable and inventory.
-The agreement provides that the Senior Secured Notes secure the Working Capital Revolver Loan on a second-priority basis.
-The Working Capital Revolver Loan provides for the issuances of letters of credit in an aggregate amount not to exceed to \$10 million, with the outstanding amount of any such letters of credit reducing availability for borrowings under the Working Capital Revolver Loan.
+The agreement provides that the Senior Secured Notes secure the Working Capital Revolver Loan provides for the issuances of letters of credit in an aggregate amount not to exceed to \$10 million, with the outstanding amount of any such letters of credit reducing availability for borrowings under the Working Capital Revolver Loan.